 All of us in the MBA Program are delighted to welcome you to this new phase in your life.
 Take the time now (for you may have less of it once you get here!) to read through the materials enclosed.
 Pay particular attention to the "take action" items.
-Get to know Pre-Term and its curriculum, and ready yourself for the full richness of student life at Wharton.
+Get to know Pre-Term and its curriculum, the resources available for you to lean on, and ready yourself for the full richness of the MBA student experience at Wharton.

-Preparing now will make your first few weeks and months at Wharton considerably more enjoyable.
-I look forward to welcoming you at the Welcome Reception on August 4.
+Preparing now will make your first few weeks and months considerably more enjoyable.
+My staff and I look forward to welcoming you at the Welcome Reception on August 8.